sxypanthr/GitFundamentals/commands/Remote.md

 **Note**: While the repositories (local and remote) are related and track the same project, they can have different states if changes are not shared between the two.
 ### Adding a remote

-A remote can be added with the 'git remote add' command, followed by the name and location of the remote.
+A remote can be added with the `git remote add` command, followed by the name and location of the remote.

 The name is a local name, meaning it's your label and does not impact the actual remote whatsoever.